Best-Fit Fitness Quiz

 Full ranking across 43 options

-Scroll the full list when the top three don't fit your real life this week.
+Scroll the full list when the top three don't seem to resonate.

 How the ranking is built